 Primary Key Field

 A primary-key field and a foreign-key field do not need to have the same name to be linkable.
 They do need to contain the same data.
 Remember, the relational database management system does not identify the link between the tables, the designer of the database tables does.
-The next lesson describes referential integrity.
+The next lesson describes the concept of referential integrity.

 Relational Constructs - Quiz